rakesh-vardan/drill4j.github.io/how-to-start.md

 ```
 > Use **.dll** for Windows, **.so** for Linux and **.dylib** agent file fo MacOS

-## 4. Open Drill4J
+## 4. Open Drill
 Open new browser tab with Drill Admin [http://localhost:8091](http://localhost:8091)

-Drill4J is ready for login.
+Drill is ready for login.
 Press Continue as a guest button to get access.

-The **last steps** before you can start working with Drill4J.
+The **last steps** before you can start working with Drill.
 #### Download [**drill-browser-extension**](https://github.com/Drill4J/browser-extension/releases/tag/v0.3.9) and install the browser extension for manual testing.

 >Do not forget to register an agent before the start testing and add Test2Code plugin